ahmedsaheed/website/data/second-brain/leaflet.md

 </div>

-## Features

-- **Editing**: Switch between editing and preview mode seemlessly

-- **Maths & Chemical Equation Typesetting**: Leaflet renders mathematical, physics and chemical equation out of the box.

-- **Pandoc Support**: Easily export your `.md` files to `.pdf` and `.docx` files

-- **Uses Files**: Leaflet works with users file system directly instead of an external database.

-- **Dark / Light Mode**: Supports your system specified theme.

-- **Simplicity**: Leaflet focuses on simplicity and provides only necessary features needed.

-- **Word Suggestion**: Provides about 5,000 english word and synonyms suggestion

-- **Bidirectional Text**: Automatically detect BIDI - text and displays logiaclly.

----

-## Installation

-You'd have to install [pandoc](https://github.com/jgm/pandoc/blob/master/INSTALL.md) to export `.md` to other formats.
+You'd have to install [pandoc](https://github.com/jgm/pandoc/blob/master/INSTALL.md) to export `.md` to other format.

 You can also run Leaflet locally from the command line: